Call us 24/7

 Are Fire Suppression Systems a Legal Requirement?

-Though it is your responsibility to keep your commercial premises safe and compliant, there are no specific requirements to have a suppression system like a sprinkler or damper.
+Though it is your responsibility to keep your commercial premises safe and compliant, as it stands, there are no specific legal requirements to have a suppression system like a sprinkler or damper.

 Having a fire risk assessment is a legal obligation, and it could be that your risk assessment outlines a sprinkler system or other suppression system as an appropriate measure for your premises.
 In this case, it is advisable to utilise one of these systems.